egolive/docker-compose-lemp-laravel-environment/README.md

 # docker-compose-laravel-environment workflow

-A docker-compose workflow that sets up a LEMP network of containers for local development.
+A docker-compose workflow that sets up a LEMP software bundle of containers for local development.

 #### Usage